Here are 10 tips to make a trip to the Windy City easy to afford.

 Or exchange your home for one there.
 That saves not only the hotel rate, but the hotel tax of 16.5 percent.

 4. See what's free.
 Start looking at the Chicago Cultural Center and, across the street, at Millennium Park.
 They both host lots of free performances, including the summer-long Grant Park Music Festival, with orchestra concerts at Jay Pritzker Pavilion.

 On Michigan Avenue, across from the John Hancock Building, the beautiful, neo-Gothic Fourth Presbyterian Church offers free noontime concerts on Fridays year-round.

 Metromix Chicago lists lots of festivals, many in the neighborhoods, and most are free.

-6. Use coupons.
-If you plan to visit the big museums, buy a CityPass, $94 and good for nine days.
-It provides general and special-exhibit admissions to Shedd Aquarium, the Field Museum, Skydeck Chicago, the Museum of Science and Industry or Hancock Observatory and Adler Planetarium or the Art Institute.
+8. Use coupons.
+If you plan to visit the big museums, buy a CityPass, $98 and good for nine days.
+It provides general and special-exhibit admissions to Shedd Aquarium, the Field Museum, Skydeck Chicago, the Museum of Science and Industry or 360 Chicago (former the John Hancock Observatory) and Adler Planetarium or the Art Institute.

 tickets and tours, and there are lots of restaurant deals.

 The Entertainment books for Chicago North and Chicago South & West aren't as good as it used to be, but check the offers if you'll be doing serious sightseeing and eating.They start at $35 in fall, and the price drops to as low as $5 as the year progresses.
 Buy online for such bonuses as free shipping, a $25 restaurant coupon and/or two books for the price of one.